Garbii1/Balance-/README.md

 *   **AI-First Approach for Ranking:** Instead of simple filtering, Genkit and an LLM are used to provide more nuanced and justified station rankings.
 This allows for potentially complex matching logic in the future.
 *   **Client-Side State Management (Zustand):** Chosen for its simplicity and minimal boilerplate.
 It effectively manages the user's selections, fetched data, loading states, and errors across components.
+*   **Form Validation & User Feedback:** Light form validation is implemented using React Hook Form and Zod to guide users (e.g., requiring car type and service).
+Error messages are displayed through the Zustand store and form feedback.
+*   **Animated Transitions & UI Feedback:** Loading states are indicated with skeletons and spinners.
+ShadCN UI components provide inherent animations for a smoother feel.
+*   **Theme Customization (Dark Mode):** A `ThemeProvider` and toggle button allow users to switch between light, dark, and system themes, with preferences saved to `localStorage`.
+This enhances user experience and accessibility.
 *   **Mock Data for Rapid Prototyping:** `src/lib/balancee/data.ts` provides static data for stations, services, and time slots.
 This enabled rapid UI development and testing of the AI flows without needing a backend database.
 The `getMockTimeSlots` function also simulates API call latency.
 *   **ShadCN UI & Tailwind CSS:** This combination offers a rich set of pre-built, accessible components that are highly customizable with Tailwind's utility classes.
 This accelerates UI development while maintaining a modern aesthetic.
 The theme is controlled via CSS variables in `globals.css`, allowing for easy visual adjustments.
 *   **Server Components & App Router:** Leveraging Next.js's App Router and defaulting to Server Components where appropriate for performance benefits.
 Client components (`'use client'`) are used when browser-specific APIs or interactivity (hooks like `useState`, `useEffect`) are needed.